windmaple/autofinetune/README.md

 ### How to run
 1. Apply this [workaround](https://gist.github.com/windmaple/a84d140d556d3f09589bd7a5353ad3f3) first, since Antigravity CLI currently crashes on TPU VMs.

+2. pip install google-tunix[prod]

-2. Switch to one of the 2 folders, start AGY CLI (Gemini 3.6 Flash high) and then do `@program.md`.
-You might want to enable the '--dangerously-skip-permissions' flag.
+3. Switch to one of the 2 sub-folders (SFT or RL), start AGY CLI (Gemini 3.6 Flash high) and then do `@program.md`.
+You might want to enable the '--dangerously-skip-permissions' flag so that you don't need to accept permissions all the time.